Doncaster Rovers F.C.: Second World War – late 1990s

-Doncaster Rovers were involved in the longest ever competitive football match, against Stockport County at Edgeley Park on 30 March 1946, in a Division Three (North) cup tie.
+Doncaster Rovers were involved in the longest ever competitive football match, against Stockport County at Edgeley Park on 30 March 1946, in a Division Three North cup tie.
 The match was deadlocked at 2–2 at 90 minutes, and after two 10-minute periods of extra time there was no further score.
 The rule at that time was that the game would carry on until one team scored.
 However, after 203 minutes, and with darkness closing in, the game was finally stopped.
 Fans were said to have left the game, gone home for their tea, and come back to watch the end of the game.
-The replay, at Doncaster, was won by Rovers 4–0, goals coming from Steven Bain, Billy Mortimer and a late double from Graeme Dunne.
+The replay, at Doncaster, was won by Rovers 4–0.

 In 1946–47 Doncaster set a record for the most games won in a league season (33), when they won the Third Division North title.
 The following season saw them relegated from the Second Division, but two years later with Peter Doherty as player-manager, they won the Third Division North again.
 This time they stayed in the Second Division for eight seasons, their most successful period to date.

 During this time, several high class players were with Doncaster including Harry Gregg who kept goal, and was sold to Manchester United in December 1957 for £23,500.
 At the time, he was the most expensive goalkeeper in the world.
 He went on to help save lives in the Munich air disaster and was a regular goalkeeper for Northern Ireland.
 Another player, lesser known outside Doncaster, was Alick Jeffrey.
 Matt Busby, manager of Manchester United, had lined him up to be bought, however in October 1956 Jeffrey badly broke his leg playing for England under-23s.
 This ended his move and any chance of what was seen to be an almost certain glittering international career to come.
+Doncaster suffered two consecutive relegations in 1958 and 1959 to drop to the Fourth Division.

 Billy Bremner, who achieved fame for his playing career with Leeds United and Scotland, managed Doncaster twice, his final spell ending in November 1991 – six years before his death.